shakiliitju/shakiliitju/README.md

   <img src="https://github.com/freekmurze/freekmurze/blob/master/dino.gif">
   </div>
    <h2 align="center">I am Md.
 Shakil Hossain✨</h2> -->
+   <p>I am Md.
+Shakil Hossain from Bangladesh.🎓 I am Currently a Final year Student at <a href="https://www.juniv.edu/institute/iit" target="_blank">Institute of Information Technology</a>  in <a href="https://www.juniv.edu/" target="_blank">Jahangirnagar University.</a> <br>My childhood was spent in a village in Ullapara of Sirajganj district.
+Started studying in the primary school of my village.
+Completed Junior School Certificate and Secondary School Certificate Examination from Koira High School and College.
+Then come to Dhaka city with a chest of hope.
+Obtained Higher Secondary School Certificate from Jahangirnagar University School and College.
+My father is a farmer and mother is a housewife.
+I am the youngest among three children in the family.
+Buying books is my hobby.
+Established a family library called "In Search of Truth" with the collected books.
+I love to read and teach others.<br>
-   <p>🎓 I am Currently a Final year Student at <a href="https://www.juniv.edu/institute/iit" target="_blank">Institute of Information Technology</a>  in <a href="https://www.juniv.edu/" target="_blank">Jahangirnagar University.</a> I really like to play with my skills & creativity.
+I really like to play with my skills and creativity.
 Feel free to contact me if you have any questions.
    </p>
    <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" width="1000">